Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: User Experience

 At this point, the word is corrected to \textit{constructed}, revealing how \textit{<u>} replaces \textit{<a>} and an \textit{<e>} appears before \textit{<d>} to form the correct grapheme sequence \textit{<c><o><n><s><t><r><u><c><t><e><d>}.
 Rather than presenting this as a static correction, the system visually highlights these changes to draw Matilda’s attention to how sound-letter patterns map across morphology and phonology.

-Finally, \system prompts Matilda to suggest words that share the same base \textit{<struct>} (Fig.~\ref{fig:ux}c1).
-She types \textit{structure} and \textit{insstruct} (Fig.~\ref{fig:ux}c2).
-The system affirms \textit{structure} but flags \textit{insstruct} for having an extra \textit{<s>}, explaining the morphological constraint (Fig.~\ref{fig:ux}c3).
+Finally, \system prompts Matilda to suggest words that share the same base \textit{<struct>} (Fig.~\ref{fig:ux}C1).
+She types \textit{structure} and \textit{insstruct} (Fig.~\ref{fig:ux}C2).
+The system affirms \textit{structure} but flags \textit{insstruct} for having an extra \textit{<s>}, explaining the morphological constraint (Fig.~\ref{fig:ux}C3).
 This final step reinforces her understanding of morphological families and related word forms before she returns to her essay.

 Through these brief, multimodal interactions--speaking, dragging, typing---Matilda not only corrects her mistake but also deepens her understanding of word structure and related forms.
-Each step is conversational, adaptive, and pedagogically grounded, embodying how \system turns everyday spelling errors into opportunities for structured linguistic exploration.
+By condensing inquiry into a short, bounded sequence, the system allows her to engage in a "micro-lesson" without significantly derailing her drafting process.
+This interaction model illustrates how \system seeks to balance writing fluency with learning, turning selected spelling errors into manageable opportunities for structured linguistic exploration.